Updated July 12, 2018

-More than 900,000 personal property (car) tax bills will be mailed to county residents this summer.
+Approximately 850,000 personal property (car) tax bills will be mailed to county residents this summer.
 However, you may know of a vehicle in your neighborhood with out of state plates that should be researched by our tax office.
-Within the last fiscal year, more than 1,800 previously unregistered vehicles were added to car tax records (see chart below), which will yield more than $2 million in tax revenue to support the county budget.
+Within the last fiscal year, more than 2,500 previously unregistered vehicles were added to car tax records, which will yield more than $2.5 million in tax revenue to support the county budget.

 Before using the tax evader reporting system, it’s important to explain a few things.

 Fairfax County’s location near Washington, D.C., military bases, universities and corporate world headquarters draws people from all over the world who make the county their home, either on a temporary or permanent basis.
 The perception may be that if a vehicle has out-of-state license plates, then the owner is not registering their vehicles.
 However, some vehicle owners with non-Virginia plates may not be required to register:

 - Military personnel temporarily living in Fairfax County due to military order and their permanent residence is elsewhere

 - Full-time college students

 - People visiting family members

 The online system is simple (it’s also mobile friendly available on our county app); here’s a screenshot of what’s required (state and license plate number) and optional (location, year, make, model):